ecordes-vt/docs/src/docs/developer/engines/tutorial/engine-tutorial-step-1.md

 10\.
 Click **NEXT** to go to the next page of the wizard.
 (This is the final wizard page, called Customize.)

 11\.
-Check your engine's Name, add an optional Descriptor (10 charactsers, max), add a Description, specify an icon, and provide other information about the engine.
+Check your engine's Name (edit it as need be), add an optional Descriptor (10 charactsers, max), add a Description, specify an optional icon, and provide other information about the engine.

 > A Name that conforms to Veritone's naming conventions will be generated for your engine automatically.
-Engine names are required to follow a pattern of &lt;Capability&gt;-&lt;Organization&gt;-&lt;Mode&gt;-&lt;Descriptor&gt;-&lt;Edge Cluster Version&gt;.
+We recommend that names follow a pattern of &lt;Capability&gt;-&lt;Organization&gt;-&lt;Mode&gt;-&lt;Descriptor&gt;-&lt;Edge Cluster Version&gt;.

 ![Add Name and Description](NewEngine-Naming.png)